Gold trades near record peak on weak US dollar

 In order to predict the central bank's policies in more depth, market participants will look at the Personal Consumption Expenditures (PCE) print, the Federal Reserve's preferred inflation measure, due on Friday.

-(Reporting by Anjana Anil and Sarah Qureshi in Bengaluru; Editing by Sumana Nandy)
+(Reporting by Anjana Anil and Sarah Qureshi in Bengaluru; Editing by Shreya Biswas)